 No one can dispute this fact.
 Addiction is toxic.
-It seeps into every corner of those who are caught in its grip, and overflows into the lives of those around them.
+It seeps its way into everything, for those who are caught in its grip, and overflows into the lives of those around them.

 Addiction affects children.
-Every day a baby is born drug dependent, and every day another child buries a parent — because of addiction.
+Every day a baby is born drug dependent; a child buries his mother — because of addiction.
 For over fourteen years I have worked in this field, and witnessing the devastation never gets easier.
-Somedays it feels like the problem is so huge there might be nothing we can do to stop it.
+Some days, it feels like the problem is so huge there might be nothing we can ever do to stop it.
 And then I get back to work.

 “Be the change that you wish to see in the world.”

 ~ Mahatma Gandhi